 China replaces head of Hong Kong liaison office amid ongoing protests

-Saturday, 4 January 2020 () SINGAPORE — China has replaced the head of its Hong Kong liaison office, the most senior mainland political official based in the Chinese-controlled territory, following more than six months of often-violent anti-government protests in the city.
-China’s Ministry of...
+Sunday, 5 January 2020 () China has replaced the head of its Hong Kong Liaison Office, the most senior mainland political official based in the Chinese-controlled territory, following more than six months of often-violent anti-government protests in the city.

 HONG KONG — Hong Kong has welcomed the new year by continuing the anti-government protests that have rocked the city since June 2019.